 When you hear or think you hear a truth coming in do you guide or let it freely drift into place?
 And if it's false, will it go of its own volition (it won't go of its own volition) to some great ancient peak where all the abominable, failed lines and stanzas and overblown endings congregate?
-A club of flubs, a monumental drag, a Christmas tree in summer?
+A club of flubs, monumental drags, Christmas trees in summer?

 Think by now how many.
-Parings, fizzlings.
+Parings, Fizzlings.
 Some still maybe jabbering and slobbering with possibilities, if not banging their wee little heads against windows or mirrors.
 Are they plotting something?
 Aren't they in fact beautiful because their sacrifice, after all, once made a poem or a book or a mere morsel of wit work?

 On the other hand, what if a poem held close and did its best to use, make space for, shrink to fit most of its own scraps?
-Bonus tracks, haha. [break]
+Bonus tracks, haha.

 I know; one could argue that a poem should be clean and spare; stringent for the sake of fuller joys.
 It should compel the reader to feel the most, intuit the most, in every sliver, every shard-yea, even so the holy unshardness containing and contained by every shard.
 The chiseled bits say more and yield us more surprise, heart, and truth than discursive bloviations ever could.
 Let excess sink.
 Into body.
 Into memory.
 Let it enrich the poem that follows in ways we cannot guess.

-On the other hand, how do you tell the muse-meister, I love your donation, but I'm throwing fully halfof it out?
+On the other hand, how do you tell the muse-meister, I love your donation, dude, but I'm throwing fully halfof it out?
 I mean, we have no time to edit our lives much less our scribblings, because the world's more full of weeping than we can possibly save-as, auto-check, or delete, because the Earth is moaning inside us at a particle level because America's a corporate snuff film featuring the planet- and children in cages.

-Hence, should I leave in or out a few excess, blessèd images and textures, gestures, a seemingly immediate pop in pulse?
+Hence, should I leave in or out a few excess images and textures, gestures, a seemingly immediate pop in pulse? a lounge? a lagoon?
 Represented always, of course, but at least presented?
 This isn't consumer extravagance.
 It's joy.
 Ok joy tinged with panic.
 Ok panic approaching despair soaked to its eyeballs in grief.
-(Is there a word for grieving we've already passed?
-It will take me several million other words to find it at the rate I'm going.)
-So who in their right mind would ever refuse a simple, sweet, say yellow, say useless flower at their bedside every morning?
-For that matter, in a vase on a thousand-dollar canopied raft (if reserved in advance) on a lagoon?
+(Is there a word for grieving a future we've already passed?)

 Even.
 Flowers.

-May be gone.
+May be

+gone.